Contracted

 a tax free

-lump sum is two-and-a-quarter times the pension income
+lump sum was two-and-a-quarter times the pension income

 It is possible that a scheme member of a CIMPS that makes